Misfits (TV series): Series 3 (2011)

-Simon, Kelly, Alisha and Curtis acquired new powers following their encounter with Seth; Simon can glimpse into the future, Kelly has complete knowledge of rocket science and mechanical systems, Alisha has a form of clairvoyance which allows her to see through the eyes of others and Curtis can change into a woman at will.
-Nathan is absent, having gone to Las Vegas in the hope that his new ability of magic will make him a millionaire.
-A young man on community service named Rudy, with the ability to split himself into two separate people based on the different aspects of his personality, meets the gang when he upsets a woman, causing her to use her power to freeze people within proximity in order to wreak havoc on Rudy.
+Simon, Kelly, Alisha and Curtis acquired new powers following their encounter with Seth; Simon can glimpse into the future, Kelly has complete knowledge of rocket science and mechanical systems, and Alisha has a form of clairvoyance which allows her to see through the eyes of others and Curtis can change into a woman at will.
+Nathan is absent, having gone to Las Vegas hoping his new magic ability will make him a millionaire.
+A young man on community service named Rudy, with the ability to split himself into two separate people based on the different aspects of his personality, meets the gang when he upsets a woman, causing her to use her power to freeze people within proximity to wreak havoc on Rudy.
 Rudy's actions accidentally put Simon, Kelly, Alisha and Curtis back into community service.
 Major subplots include Simon and Alisha's relationship, Simon's progressive transformation into his 'future self', Rudy's womanising and philandering, Curtis's experimentation as a female, Kelly's infatuation and eventual relationship with Seth, and Seth's obsessive search for a mysterious power.
-Additional minor plots include Simon being manipulated by a cartoonist with a time altering power and Alisha then pushing him to not become "the man in the mask".
+Additional minor plots include Simon being manipulated by a cartoonist with a time-altering power and Alisha pushing him not to become "the man in the mask".
 Someone with a time travel power fails to kill Hitler, resulting in the Nazis winning World War II, causing an alternate time stream where the misfits are a band of rebels.
-Rudy contracts a superpower made STD in the confusion of a club, going on a hunt to find the person responsible.
+Rudy contracts a superpower-made STD in the confusion of a club, going on a hunt to find the person responsible.